dalong0514/readnotes/20190201读书笔记/2019030Refactoring2EdR12.md

 A data structure may have several records linked to the same logical data structure.
 I might read in a list of orders, some of which are for the same customer.
 When I have sharing like this, I can represent it by treating the customer either as a value or as a reference.
 With a value, the customer data is copied into each order; with a reference, there is only one data structure that multiple orders link to.

 If the customer never needs to be updated, then both approaches are reasonable.
 It is, perhaps, a bit confusing to have multiple copies of the same data, but it’s common enough to not be a problem.
-In some cases, there may be issues with memory due to multiple copies—but, like any performance issue, that’s relatively rare.
+In some cases, there may be issues with memory due to multiple copies — but, like any performance issue, that’s relatively rare.

 The biggest difficulty in having physical copies of the same logical data occurs when I need to update the shared data.
 I then have to find all the copies and update them all.
 If I miss one, I’ll get a troubling inconsistency in my data.
 In this case, it’s often worthwhile to change the copied data into a single reference.
 That way, any change is visible to all the customer’s orders.